Natural Nootropics: Best Smart Drugs To Give Yourself A Boost

 What Are Nootropics?

-Nootropics, also known as smart drugs, are a class of supplementary substances which enhance the cognitive functioning and the capacity of the brain.
+Nootropics, also known as smart drugs, are a class of supplementary substances that enhance the cognitive functioning and the capacity of the brain.
 They are often consumed by people who want to improve their brain’s performance.

 These work in a wide range of ways to provide cognitive benefits across categories like memory, attention, focus, motivation, relaxation, mood, alertness, and stress management.
 Hence, they are also known as ‘brain boosters’.